 As we are a natural perfumery, we avoid synthetics in all our Parfums.
 Luckily in the EU, legislation is better, however, our biggest concern is the nebulous ‘fragrance’ ‘parfum’ ingredient on labels which can hide hundreds of toxic undisclosed chemicals.

-These chemical ingredients are not only harmful for us, they are polluting our environment as well.
 Published in the journal Science, the study finds that using scented products (which include items such as perfumes, hair sprays, air fresheners, and paints) emit the same amount of chemical vapors as petroleum emissions from cars — even though 15 times more petroleum is burned as fuel.

 In addition, as a plant-based company we will never use animal products nor those tested on animals.
 The fragrances with most cruelty towards animals are often synthetic.
 There is a growing number of synthetic perfumes that are vegan, but they’re only vegan from source to shelf.
 Once used they no longer are.
 Synthetics bio-accumulate and do not break down in the environment so have therefore been found in bodies of water and stored in the fat of animals, causing toxic harm.